(Amazon UK link) |

-However my older son started reading some of her books, after finding some at a church stall.
+However my older son started reading her books, after finding some at a church stall.
 Then asked for some more as gifts.
 He received some new editions, that looked much more inviting than the old style versions.
 And he said he thought I would particularly like 'Hercule Poirot's Christmas'.

 He was correct.